MicrosoftDocs/customer-insights/ci-docs/apis.md

 ## Sample queries

-We've compiled a short list of OData sample queries to work with the APIs: [OData query examples](odata-examples.md).
+For a short list of OData sample queries to work with the APIs, see [OData query examples](odata-examples.md).

 ## Customer Insights client libraries